Living in Indonesia, A Site for Expatriates

 Although mosquitoes can bite through cloth it is still better to cover up.

-5. Destroy mosquitoes and their larvae (young).
-Mosquitoes breed in standing water.
-Clear the neighborhood of ponds & pits.
-Cover all water containers and any objects that can trap rain water.
+5. Mosquitoes breed in standing water.
+Clear the neighborhood of ponds & pits and cover all water containers and any objects that can trap rainwater.

-There are many drugs used for malaria prophylaxis and medical opinion differs internationally as to the best medications to use.
+There are many drugs used for malaria prophylaxis and medical opinion differsas to the best medications to use.
+Malaria in indonesia is resistant to the medication chloroquine.

 As well as this difference of opinion, the situation is further complicated by the increasing emergence and spread of resistance to some anti-malaria prophylactics, especially with respect to P. falciparum and P. vivax.
 You should be aware of the recommendations current in your home country, and that advice can be 'fine-tuned' by the experience of doctors locally.
 AEA's recommendations are based on up-to-date personal experience, clinical experience with patients, and reference to the most recent publications by specialist advisory bodies in South East Asia, the UK and Australia.

-1. No resistance; in this case chloroquine alone is adequate for prophylaxis.
+1. No resistance: Chloroquine alone is adequate for prophylaxis.

-2. Chloroquine resistance; this occurs in many places in the world.
-Indonesia has many areas of known chloroquine resistance, particularly (South East) Kalimantan, East Maluku, Lombok, and Flores, so if chloroquine is used it should be supplemented (with Proguanil).
+2. Chloroquine resistance: This occurs in many places in Indonesia, particularly South Eastern Kalimantan, East Maluku, Lombok, and Flores.
+If chloroquine is used, it should be supplemented with Proguanil.

-3. Antifolate resistance; this is emerging in South East Asia, and in Irian Jaya and other islands of East Indonesia.
-In this type of resistance, the parasite is resistant to chloroquine and Fansidar.
+3. Antifolate resistance: This is emerging in South East Asia, Papua and other islands of East Indonesia.
+The parasite is resistant to chloroquine and fansidar.

 1. Fansidar as a prophylactic is no longer recommended due to side-effects, although it is still recommended for standby treatment.

-2. The use of mefloquine (Larium) is hotly debated but as usual when there is more heat than light, the debated tends to be polarized rather than illuminating.
-The author believes this drug is very useful especially for short-term prophylaxis and definitely as "stand-by" treatment; for longer-term use this drug is best chosen only after discussion with your medical advisor.
+2. The use of mefloquine (larium) is hotly debated but polarized.
+The author believes this drug is useful for short-term prophylaxis and as a stand-by treatment.
+Prolonged use should happen only after consultation with your medical adviser.

-3. Always check for allergy to medication.
-If a patient is allergic to 'sulfa' drugs, then they should not take Fansidar.
-Some patients especially those of Asian or Mediterranean origin should be tested for G6PD deficiency.
+3. Always check for medication allergies.
+Fansidar should not be taken if a patient is allergic to sulfa drugs.
+Some patients, especially those of Asian or Mediterranean origin, should be tested for G6PD deficiency.

-5. Doxycycline (Vibramycin) is a reasonable daily alternative for short stays of up to 6 weeks and can be supplemented with weekly chloroquine.
-It should not be taken by children whose permanent teeth are not complete, nor by pregnant women.
+5. Doxycycline (vibramycin) is a reasonable daily alternative for short stays of up to 6 weeks and can be supplemented with weekly chloroquine.
+It should not be taken by children whose permanent teeth are not complete or by pregnant women.

-6. Some authorities recommend that people traveling through or working in a malarious area, start taking supplements of Vitamin B two weeks beforehand.
-There is some evidence that metabolites of Vitamin B cause an odor that discourages Anopheles mosquitoes.
+6. Some authorities recommend that people traveling through or working in a malarious area start taking Vitamin B supplements two weeks beforehand, as there is evidence that metabolites of Vitamin B cause an odor that discourages Anopheles mosquitoes.

-7. Always have enough medicine to last for the trip / stay as the particular recommended medication may not be available in remote areas.
+7. Always have enough medicine to last for the duration of your stay, as specific medication may not be available in remote areas.

 For healthy adults: